 Take long scenic drives to the mountains of Snowdonia in Wales, the lochs and Highlands of Scotland, the rugged coastline of Cornwall and Devon, and the basalt columns of the Giants Causeway in Northern Ireland.

-The NHS is a great source of pride for many in Britain, free healthcare is extended to EU visitors and many other countries that have reciprocal healthcare arrangements with the UK.
+The NHS is a great source of pride for many in Britain and free healthcare is extended to EU visitors and many other countries that have reciprocal healthcare arrangements with the UK.
+That said, it’s always best to take the necessary precautions for a safe trip and have a comprehensive travel insurance policy in place.

 At the other end of the scale is pub culture - there’s nothing that can’t be solved by popping down to the local for a quick one.
 But it pays to know that a British pint is around 20% bigger than its US equivalent; which means patrons are 20% more likely to be intoxicated!
-All jokes aside, there are few better places to be on a sunny afternoon than a countryside pub's beer garden.
+All jokes aside, there are few better places to be on a sunny afternoon than a countryside pub's beer garden trying the local food.

 On the London Underground it is almost a criminal offence to block the escalators.
 Stand to the side unless you want to endure exacerbated sighs from busy commuters.
 In general the further north you get, the friendlier the people - though locals in the countryside and villages in the south will often offer a friendly “hiya” to passers-by.